 After watching a news story on News 12 and CBS about Linda Osborne, a veterinary tech who couldn’t get her dog, Luna, back from a dog shelter when her dog ended up in the shelter while she was hospitalized, Phil Franckel was enraged and called Linda offering to represent her for free.
 We filed an Order to Show Cause and a lawsuit to get her dog back.
 The shelter owner stated on TV, “There is no way that family is getting their dog back.”
 Luna was returned to her home four months after the ordeal began!
 Phil Franckel said this was the most gratifying case I have worked on.

-Philip L. Franckel, Esq. represented Jennifer who was charged with violating probation, from a DWI arrest, when she got engaged and moved out of New York State with her fiancé.
-Upon returning to New York, she voluntarily returned to see her probation officer who violated her and ordered her to appear in Nassau County District Court.
+Philip L. Franckel, Esq. represented Jennifer, who was charged with violating probation after a DWI conviction because she got engaged and moved out of New York State with her fiancé.
+Upon returning to New York, she voluntarily returned to see her probation officer, who violated her and ordered her to appear in Nassau County District Court.
 She was found guilty of violating probation and sentenced to 60 days in jail.

-Philip L. Franckel, Esq. represented Alma who was a heroin addict with HIV and lost custody of her daughter so that her mother could get custody.
+Philip L. Franckel, Esq. represented Alma, who was a heroin addict with HIV and lost custody of her daughter so that her mother could get custody.

-Because of the national publicity on TV and newspapers and because she had a prior felony conviction, the District Attorney’s Office was insisting that she served time in jail.
-She was represented by a court-appointed attorney in a previous arrest and unfortunately pled guilty to a felony.
+Because of the national publicity on TV and in newspapers and because she had a prior felony conviction, the District Attorney’s Office was insisting that she serve time in jail.
+She was represented by a court-appointed attorney in a previous arrest and, unfortunately, pled guilty to a felony.
 It was unfortunate because I believe I would have had that felony charge reduced to a violation.

 Phil Franckel’s First Case

 I was an attorney just admitted in New York in 1983 when returning to New York in the cockpit of an Air Pakistan 747.
 While conversing with the pilot, I mentioned that I just became an attorney and the pilot asked if I could help him.
-He had been charged by the FAA alleging that he took the airman’s written exam for would-be pilots, which he denied.
+He had been charged by the FAA, alleging that he took the airman’s written exam for would-be pilots, which he denied.
 He explained that while earning a very good living in his country, he couldn’t afford to hire a New York lawyer and asked if I could charge him a reduced fee.
-Since I spent a lot of time in both the captain’s and first officer’s seat and was in the cockpit during the entire trip, I told him that I would be happy to represent him for free.
+Since I spent a lot of time in both the captain’s and first officer’s seats and was in the cockpit during the entire trip, I told him that I would be happy to represent him for free.
 At the FAA hearing, he was found not guilty.